 As mentioned previously, congressional interest in the SBA's access to capital programs has increased in recent years, primarily because assisting small business in accessing capital is viewed as a means to enhance job creation and economic growth.
-Some, including President Obama, have argued that the SBA should be provided additional resources to assist small businesses in acquiring capital necessary to start, continue, or expand operations and create jobs.51 Others worry about the long-term adverse economic effects of spending programs that
+Some have argued that the SBA should be provided additional resources to assist small businesses in acquiring capital necessary to start, continue, or expand operations and create jobs.48 Others worry about the long-term adverse economic effects of spending programs that increase the federal deficit.
+They also point to surveys of small business firms conducted by the National Federation of Independent Business (NFIB) which suggest that small business owners consistently place financing issues near the

-49 For further analysis of the Small Business Jobs Act of 2010's, tax provisions, see CRS Report R41385, Small Business Legislation During the 111th Congress, by (name redacted) and (name redacted) (out of print; available upon request).
+46 For further analysis of the Small Business Jobs Act of 2010's, tax provisions, see CRS Report R41385, Small Business Legislation During the 111th Congress, by (name redacted) and (name redacted) (out of print; available upon request).

-50 U.S. Congress, House Committee on Small Business, Veterans Entrepreneurship Act of 2015, report to accompany H.R.
+47 U.S. Congress, House Committee on Small Business, Veterans Entrepreneurship Act of 2015, report to accompany H.R.
 2499, 114th Cong., 1st sess., June 25, 2015, (Washington: GPO, 2015), p.
 9.

-51 Rep. Nydia Velázquez, "Small Business Financing and Investment Act of 2009," House debate, Congressional Record, daily edition, vol. 155, no. 159 (October 29, 2009), pp. H12074, H12075; Sen. Mary Landrieu, "Statements on Introduced Bills and Joint Resolutions," remarks in the Senate, Congressional Record, daily edition, vol. 155, no. 185 (December 10, 2009), p.
-S12910; and The White House, "Remarks by the President on Job Creation and Economic Growth," December 8, 2009, at https://www.whitehouse.gov/the-press-office/remarks-president-job-creation-and-economic-growth.
+48 For example, see Rep. Nydia Velázquez, "Small Business Financing and Investment Act of 2009," House debate, Congressional Record, daily edition, vol. 155, no. 159 (October 29, 2009), pp. H12074, H12075; Sen. Mary Landrieu, "Statements on Introduced Bills and Joint Resolutions," remarks in the Senate, Congressional Record, daily edition, vol. 155, no. 185 (December 10, 2009), p.
+S12910.

-increase the federal deficit.
-They also point to surveys of small business firms conducted by the National Federation of Independent Business (NFIB) which suggest that small business owners consistently place financing issues near the bottom of their most pressing concerns.52 Instead of increasing federal funding for the SBA, they advocate small business tax reduction, reform of financial credit market regulation, and federal fiscal restraint as the best means to assist small business and foster increased levels of economic growth and job creation.53
+bottom of their most pressing concerns.49 Instead of increasing federal funding for the SBA, they advocate small business tax reduction, reform of financial credit market regulation, and federal fiscal restraint as the best means to assist small business and foster increased levels of economic growth and job creation.50

-Some advocates of providing additional resources to the SBA have argued that the federal government should enhance small business access to capital by creating a SBA direct lending program for small businesses.54 During the 111th Congress, H.R.
+Some advocates of providing additional resources to the SBA have argued that the federal government should enhance small business access to capital by creating a SBA direct lending program for small businesses.51 During the 111th Congress, H.R.
 3854, the Small Business Financing and Investment Act of 2009, was passed by the House on October 29, 2009, by a vote of 389-32.
-It would have authorized a temporary SBA direct lending program.55 Also, during the 112th Congress, H.R.
+It would have authorized a temporary SBA direct lending program.52 Also, during the 112th Congress, H.R.
 3007, the Give Credit to Main Street Act of 2011, introduced on September 21, 2011, and referred to the House Committee on Small Business, would have authorized the SBA to provide direct loans to small businesses that have been in operation as a small business for at least two years prior to its application for a direct loan.
 The maximum loan amount would have been the lesser of 10% of the firm's annual revenues or \$500,000.
 Also, H.R.
-5835, the Veterans Access to Capital Act of 2012, introduced on May 18, 2012, and referred to the House Committee on Small Business, would have authorized the House Committee on Small Business, would have authorized to the House Stop on May 18, 2012, and referred to the House Committee on Small Business, would have been the lesser of 10% of the firm's annual revenues or \$500,000.
-Also, H.R.
-5835, the Veterans Access to Capital Act of 2012, introduced on May 18, 2012, and referred to the House Committee on Small Business, would have authorized the SBA to provide up to 20% of the annual amount available for guaranteed loans under the 7(a) and 504/CDC loan guaranty programs, respectively, in direct loans to veteran-owned and -controlled small businesses.
+5835, the Veterans Access to Capital Act of 2012, introduced on May 18, 2012, and referred to the House Committee on Small Business, would have authorized the summation amount available for guaranteed loans under the 7(a) and 504/CDC loan guaranty programs, respectively, in direct loans to veteran-owned and -controlled small businesses.